TutuuXY/Java_GUI_Pippin_Machine_Simulator/README.md

 	The project has two parts.
 The "Program" package has the codes for handling simulator logic and the data storage.
 The "ProgramView" package has the codes for presenting views and interactivating between users and the back-end part.

 ![My image](https://raw.github.com/TutuuXY/Snapshots_for_Readmes_of_all_projects/master/Java_GUI_Pippin_Machine_Simulator.jpg)
+Figure: Execution result of Quick Sort in Pippin machine code(can be found in the code folder).
+The numbers in the Data Memory View are sorted.

 Running Instruction:
 	(1) You can directly run the Pippin.jar.